 a) The psychoanalytic work must be undertaken with an IPA member psychoanalyst.

-b) In order to become a candidate, psychoanalysis must be conducted at least three times a week.
-Once candidacy is approved, analysis is expected to continue on a four times a week basis, nothing less will be considered.
+b) In order to become a candidate, psychoanalysis must be conducted 3 to 5 times a week.

 c) Analysis conducted outside Turkey or in another city in Turkey must be at least 100 hours a year.
 The setting and frequency of the analysis must be approved by the Admissions and Progression Committees.